zackhanni/soundslikesoma/_services/mixing-mastering.md

 A 24bit stereo .wav audio file with 1db or more of headroom to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

-We Recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer</a>, <a href="https://www.dropbox.com/" target="DropBox Website">DropBox</a>, or <a href="https://www.google.com/drive/" target="Google Drive Website">Google Drive</a> to send large files to us for free.
+We Recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer</a>, DropBox, or Google Drive to send large files to us for free.

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/K6HZWJV3BLN6OBWZXUNGG72Y?src=embed" style="